searKing/preview-vscode/README.md

 # preview-vscode

-A previewer of Markdown, HTML or Jade for Visual Studio Code
+A previewer of Markdown, HTML, Jade or Image's URI for Visual Studio Code
 # README

 An extension to preview Markdown, HTML or Jade files while editing them in VSCode